Super Bowl commercials: Benefits

 Super Bowl games have frequently been among the United States' most-watched television broadcasts.
-In 2024, Super Bowl LVIII set an all-time record for viewership at the game, with an average of 123.7 million viewers across all platforms according to Nielsen and Adobe Analytics, exceeding a record set the previous year at Super Bowl LVII (115.1 million), and making it the most-watched non-news television broadcast in U.S. history.
+In 2025, Super Bowl LIX set an all-time record for viewership at the game, with an average of 127.7 million viewers across all platforms according to Nielsen and Adobe Analytics, exceeding a record set the previous year at Super Bowl LVIII (123.7 million), and making it the most-watched non-news television broadcast in U.S. history.
 Of the top twenty television broadcasts in the United States by viewership, only one program—the 1983 series finale of M*A*S*H—is not a Super Bowl, ranking in between XLIV (106.6 million) and LII (104 million) with 105.9 million viewers.

 The game broadcast not only attracts a wide audience, but a diverse audience spanning many demographics and age groups.
 For example, women have accounted for at least 40% of Super Bowl viewers.
 As a result, airing a commercial during the Super Bowl can be valuable for advertisers seeking an audience for their products and services.
 Many viewers watch the Super Bowl primarily for the commercials.
 In 2010, Nielsen reported that 51% of Super Bowl viewers enjoy the commercials more than the game itself.

 Because of the overall buzz surrounding them, commercials aired during the Super Bowl receive additional airplay and exposure after the game as well, such as during newscasts and morning shows the following day.
 Since 2000, CBS has aired an annual television special prior to the game, Super Bowl’s Greatest Commercials, which showcases notable Super Bowl ads from prior games, including those voted upon by viewers.
 A 2022 study by tech startup Advocado found that 42% of those surveyed tune in for the advertisements rather than the game and that 50% of those surveyed had made a purchase based on a Super Bowl ad.
 In 2015, Dish Network allowed the "Primetime Anytime" and "AutoHop" features on its Hopper digital video recorder, which automatically records primetime programs from the major networks and trims commercials from the recordings, to function in reverse and allow users to view a recording of the Super Bowl that skipped over the game itself and only included the commercials.